-Lnee R&D is a socially conscious research & development that can be a catalyst for your career.
-We offer career coaching, profile makeovers, grant research, HR training, + more.
+Lnee R&D is a socially conscious research & development company that can be a catalyst for your economic empowerment.
+We offer financial literacy, career coaching, profile makeovers, grant research, HR training, + more.

 You deserve a career that brings you joy.
 Whether you’re a freelance journalist, a data analyst, or a stay at home mom looking to pivot into a brand new career, we are here to support your journey.

 A 15-minute consultation can help you decide the best next steps on your professional journey.
 Whether you need to remix your resume for a career pivot or decide on the best coding camp, Lnee R&D can help you create a strong framework for success.

 Much like the resume remix, this option is meant for those interested in updating or created a strong CV that will get the attention of companies, universities, and clients.
 The package includes 2 revisions, a PDF of your CV, and a list of academic conferences or calls for papers to submit scholarly work.